-The postpartum phase is not the same for every mom, but most often the above-mentioned euphoria sends a new mom into caretaker action without much thought or effort.
-Until… the exhaustion, residual pain from childbirth and the sometimes abrupt realization that you do in fact have other responsibilities outside of the baby set in.
+The postpartum period is not the same for every mom, but most often that early euphoria sends a new mom into caretaker action without much thought or effort for her own self-care.
+Until... the exhaustion, the residual pain from childbirth and the sometimes abrupt realization that you do in fact have other responsibilities outside of the baby sets in.

 This can feel like someone dumped a ton of bricks on your already-tired back.

 This conundrum is the beginning of the looping question that nearly every mother grapples with throughout most of her life as a mom:

 How do I take care of myself while caring for my child & all the other responsibilities in my life?

 As a veteran mom of four children and author of "The Self-Care Solution: A Modern Mother's Must-Have Guide to Health and Well-Being," for which I interviewed hundreds of moms, the most important mantra for every new mom who is in the throes of making this life-altering transition and trying to figure out the answer to that question is this:

 I will be KIND to myself.

 Many moms, myself included, find many of the postpartum days and nights to be a blur.
 I remember feeling as if I were walking wearily through a very dense fog and sometimes I accidentally stepped in some quicksand.
 While there are certainly moments of euphoric bliss while gazing at the amazing miracle you created who is resting in your arms, the postpartum period is not for the faint of heart.